 An introductory survey exposing the student to representative works from the major genre forms: fiction, poetry and drama.
+Available in Honors format.

 EN 104 Communication Systems within Organizations 4-0-4

 This course presents the fundamentals of human communications as applied to organizations.
 Areas of study include verbal and written communication, observation, and listening skill development.